 At Burke & Associates Lawyers, we deal extensively with property developers but also have a depth of experience in dealing with purchasers who buy property off-the-plan.
 This means that we are well placed in advising property developers and purchasers because we understand developments from both sides of the equation.

-Please contact one of our Real Estate Lawyers for further information or to have a free 15 minute consultation with one of our lawyers to see how we can assist you.
+Please contact one of our Real Estate Lawyers for further information on +61 3 9822 8588 to find out how we can assist you.

 Insight written by Wendy Toura and Kristy Muhlhan